devdattbhatt/Urmi/Readme.md

 Distribution Rules
 ----------------------------------------------------------------------
-work published under this licence can be obtained by any entity and licence can not .
+work published under this licence can be obtained by any entity .

 work published under this licence is permenent and only share able with same licene , selling ,leasing reselling or doing any thing else is illigal .